southwick-associates/salic/vignettes/README.md

 Overview
 --------

-Salic provides functions to progress from license data to dashboard summaries.
-It also provides package dplyr on installation (see [the dplyr intro](https://dplyr.tidyverse.org/)).
+Salic provides a set of functions to progress from license data to dashboard summaries.
+It also includes package dplyr on installation (see [the dplyr intro](https://dplyr.tidyverse.org/)).
 You'll want to load both packages when using salic:

 ``` r
 library(salic)